 Phrases containing the name of the color sometimes referred to those of a royal lineage.
 Constantine VII, Emperor of the Byzantine Empire (b.
 905, d.
-959 A.D.), was given the title of Porphyrogenitus, which means 'purple born' or 'born of the purple room.'
+959 A.D.), was given the title of Porphyrogenitus, which means 'born of the purple room.'

 Anciently, the production of this type of dye was a long and laborious task.
 The liquid used to create it came from a tiny Mediterranean Sea snail gland.
 Each snail produced only a single drop of the needed fluid.
 To produce one pound of dye, during ancient Roman Empire times, took the acquiring of four million mollusks.

-Even though it has a long history of association with kings and rulers, this color is rarely in modern national flags.
+Even though it has a long history of association with kings and rulers, purple is rarely in modern national flags.
 Only one country, Dominica, uses it in their flag.

 Appearances of the color purple

 In the King James Bible, the word 'purple' occurs forty-eight times, of which nine are in the New Testament.
 The Hebrew Old Testament word translated as this color is argaman (Strong's Concordance #H713).
 The three Greek New Testament words used are porphura (#G4209), which refers to the animal from which the color is extracted, porphurous (#G4210), which is the color's literal name and porphuropolis (#G4211), which is a reference to a female trader of the dye.

 The Gospels of Mark and John (Mark 15:17, 20, John 19:2, 5) state that the robe Pontius Pilate's soldiers placed on Jesus, in order to mock him, was purple.
 The book of Matthew says, however, that the robe was scarlet colored (Matthew 27:28).

 During his second missionary journey the Apostle Paul finds himself in Philippi, being guided to preach the gospel in Europe by the Holy Spirit (Acts 16:9 - 10).
 On the Sabbath he meets a businesswoman named Lydia, a 'seller of purple' whose hometown is Thyatira (Acts 16:14).